Fotisstam/Fotisstam/README.md

 ### 👨‍💻 About Me
 - 🎓 Electrical & Computer Engineering student at the **University of Peloponnese**
 - 🤖 Lead Electronics Engineer for the **UoP Robotics Team**
-- ⚡ Specializing in high-speed digital PCB design, mixed-signal acquisition platforms, and real-time embedded firmware
+- ⚡ Specializing in high-speed digital PCB design, mixed-signal acquisition platforms, and real-time embedded systems
-- 🔬 Developing a 32-channel biopotential (EEG) acquisition system for my diploma thesis
 - 📍 Based in Greece

 ---